Fokke-/bartender.js/README.md

 Type: `string | Element`

-Specify element as selector string or reference to the element.
+Bar element as selector string or reference to the element.

 ##### position

 Type: `string`, Default: `'left'`

-Specify bar position as string.
+Bar position as string.
 Possible values are `'left'`, `'right'`, `'top'` and `'bottom'`.

 ##### mode

 Type: `string`, Default: `'float'`

-Specify bar mode as string.
+Bar mode as string.
 Possible values are:

 - `float` - The bar will slide in and float over the content.
 - `push` - The bar will slide in, and the content wrap will be pushed away from the bar.